Laptop Program: Bootcamp: How to Run Windows on my Mac

-However, certain academic programs may require you to use software such as the Autodesk suite of software, or Rhino, which have only been written to run on Windows.
+However, certain academic programs may require you to use software such as certain Autodesk programs or Solidworks, which have only been written to run on Windows.

 Some students do not require Windows for their program-specific software, but desire the ability to run non-University software that is Windows only.